Red-spotted Antmimic Spiders 29

 The Functionality of Ant Mimicry in Spiders

 Most of the time, including the case before us with the red-spotted antmimic, when spiders mimic non-spider organisms in their surroundings, the mimicry is Batesian in form.
-In Batesian mimicry one organism (the mimic) that is harmless to its natural predators — and thus considered a prize morsel of food to them — evolves sufficient characters in its shape, form, coloration, and/or markings to outwardly imitate those of another organism (the model) that is harmful to its natural predators.
-When the mimic’s natural predators observe those mimicked characters, they mistake them as warning signs of the model.
+In Batesian mimicry one organism (the mimic) that is harmless to its natural predators — and thus considered a prize morsel of food to them — adapts via natural selection a sufficient number of characters in its shape, form, coloration, and/or markings to outwardly imitate those of another organism (the model) that is harmful to the mimic’s natural predators.
+When those predators observe one or more of the mimicked characters, they mistake them as warning signs of the model.
 Instead of snatching the mimic up, they pass it by, preferring to eat one of its cousins that is not so fortuitously adorned.

 This form of mimicry is named after the English naturalist Henry Walter Bates, whose work in the rainforests of Brazil led him to postulate that such mimicry evolves from the ordinary processes of natural selection.
 Predators seek out and exploit species that do not exhibit any of the warning signs of harmful organisms, leaving a disproportionately larger number of harmless species fortunate enough to serendipitously sport one or more such warning signs.
 Over time, species of prey that naturally exhibit a range of variation in body shape, coloration, and/or markings tend to produce more and more that mimic harmful organisms, and less and less of those that do not.